matrix-org/matrix-spec-proposals/proposals/2757-sign-events.md

 ## Alternatives

-Instead of introducing a new message_signing key, the self_signing key could be re-used for that purpose, as the visibility of those should be the same.
+Instead of introducing a new event_signing key, the self_signing key could be re-used for that purpose, as the visibility of those should be the same.
 The two keys, however, have different purposes.
-Additionally, the message_signing key should be cached, making it potentially more vulnerable to being stolen.
+Additionally, the event_signing key should be cached, making it potentially more vulnerable to being stolen.
 As such, it is a good idea to keep the two separate, to be able to revoke them independently.

 ## Security considerations

-The message_signing key should be cached by clients, but it shouldn't be stolen by a third party.
+The event_signing key should be cached by clients, but it shouldn't be stolen by a third party.
 Thus, clients will have to think about themselves how to resolve this issue, e.g. by using a securly encrypted store provided by their platform.